-persons and young children, as well as anyone with a history of asthma, allergies or lung problems, may be more susceptible to the effects of off-gassing.
+Chemical sensitivity may cause you to experience irritation of the eyes, nose, and throat and sometimes headache, nausea, and a variety of asthma-like symptoms.
+Elderly persons, young children, or anyone with a history of asthma, allergies or lung problems, may be more susceptible to the effects of outgassing.